 2. Write Effective Job Descriptions to Attract Top Talent

-If candidate sourcing is a marketing job, then job description is your sales pitch.
+If talent sourcing is a marketing job, then job description is your sales pitch.
 Therefore, you must get it right!
 Take job descriptions seriously.
 Know how to write a good job description.

 Your job description should be neat and clear.
 Avoid jargons.
 No cliche.